 For decades, collectors and researchers had debated the existence of the Hartley violin.
 Some believed Hartley would be too panicked to bother securing his violin in its case and strapping it to himself before he was forced to go into the water; others pointed to contemporaneous news accounts which mentioned Hartley's violin had indeed been recovered during the salvage operation.

 "At that point [in 2006], I think the collecting community generally believed it did not exist," Craig Sopin, an attorney and Titanic memorabilia expert who consulted with the Aldridge & Son auction house, tells Mental Floss.
 "But a lot of us hoped it did."

 Four newspapers at the time reported Hartley had been found with the instrument strapped to him, but those were challenged by more conservative historians who cited the official inventory and its list of items that were returned to family members.
 These logs noted that Hartley had a fountain pen, money, and a cigarette case, but made no mention of the violin.
 "There was just no hard evidence," Sopin says.

 Hartley himself had been something of an enigma.
-Born in 1878 and the son of a choirmaster, the bandleader had been a bank teller before pursuing his passion for music.
+Born in 1878 as the son of a choirmaster, the bandleader had been a bank teller before pursuing his passion for music.
 Hartley had been on well over 80 sea voyages before he was hired to lead the musicians on the Titanic.
-It’s likely he perceived the highly-coveted job as a chance to make some good money.
+It's likely he perceived the highly coveted job as a chance to make some good money.
 In a letter written to his parents the day of the April 10 launch, Hartley implied that wealthy passengers might offer tips.